 Extrapolation

 • The numbers correspond to the real world: When data is sampled, there is some math you need to do to infer what the real numbers are, e.g., when you have 1000 samples at 10% sample rate, there are 10000 requests to your application.
 With extrapolation, you don't have to know your sample rate to understand what your application is actually doing.
-Instead, you get a view of the real behavior without additional knowledge or math required on your end.
+Instead, while viewing charts, you see the real behavior without additional knowledge or math required on your end.

 • Steady timeseries when sample rates change: Whenever you change sample rates, both the count and possibly the distribution of the values will change in some way.
 When you switch the sample rate from 10% to 1% for whatever reason, there will be a sudden change in all associated metrics.
-Extrapolation corrects for this, so your graphs are steady, and your alerts don't fire when this happens.
+Extrapolation corrects for this, so your graphs are steady, and your alerts track on the same data, regardless of the sample rate.

-Sentry allows the user to aggregate data in different ways - the following aggregates are generally available, along with whether they are extrapolatable or not:
+Sentry allows you to aggregate data in different ways - the following aggregates are generally available, along with whether they are extrapolatable or not:

 AggregateCan be extrapolated?